-Projected ch Climate Variable Potential Impact 2°C scenario 4°C scenario Risk Rating Average temperatures Rising average temperatures may increase the risk of pests and pathogens becoming established in primary growing regions. ~0.9°C High Minimum temperatures A rise in minimum spring temperature may prevent consistent bud-break and king flower production in primary growing regions. consistent bud-break and king flower ~1°C ~1.25 Maximum temperatures A rise in summer maximum temperatures may increase energy costs in postharvest sorting and distribution centres. ~] Moderate Number of hot days (>25°C) An increase in the number of hot days in primary growing regions may increase the risk of heat stress among orchard workers. ~75% ~95% increase Moderate Average Rainfall Kiwifruit vine water demand may increase with rising temperatures, impeding on fruit development in water-deprived areas.
-Substantial seasonal Moderate Drought An increase in the severity and frequency of droughts, especially in already dry areas, may impede on fruit development.
-100mm incr Moderate Number of dry days (<1mm / day rainfall) An increase in the number of dry days may marginally alter the risk of drought and water stress in primary growing areas.
-0-5% Increas Low Extreme rainfall events An increase in extreme rainfall events may marginally alter the risk of harvest losses, soil erosion, flood damage and diminish soil productivity.
-0-5% increase i of a 99th percen Low Extreme wind speeds An increase in extreme wind speeds may see more wind damaged fruit on the vine.
-0-2.5% increase in the magnitu of a 99th percentile daily mea wind speed Low
+Projected ch ange in 2050 Climate Variable Potential Impact 2°C scenario 4°C scenario Risk Rating Average temperatures Rising average temperatures may increase the risk of pests and pathogens becoming established in primary growing regions. ~0.9°C ~0.9°C ~1.1°C Minimum temperatures A rise in minimum spring temperature may prevent consistent bud-break and king flower production in primary growing regions. ~1°C ~1.25°C High Maximum temperatures A rise in summer maximum temperatures may increase energy costs in postharvest sorting and distribution centres. ~] ~1°C Number of hot days (>25°C) An increase in the number of hot days in primary growing regions may increase the risk of heat stress among orchard workers. ~75% ~95% increase increase Moderate Average Rainfall Kiwifruit vine water demand may increase with rising temperatures, impeding on fruit development in water-deprived areas.
+Substantial regional and seasonal variation.
+Moderate Drought An increase in the severity and frequency of droughts, especially in already dry areas, may impede on fruit development.
+100mm increase in PED Moderate Number of dry days (<1mm / day rainfall) An increase in the number of dry days may marginally alter the risk of drought and water stress in primary growing areas.
+0-5% Increase in dry days Low Extreme rainfall events An increase in extreme rainfall events may marginally alter the risk of harvest losses, soil erosion, flood damage and diminish soil productivity.
+0-5% increase in the magnitude of a 99th percentile rainfall event Low Extreme wind speeds An increase in extreme wind speeds may see more wind damaged fruit on the vine.
+0-2.5% increase in the magnitude of a 99th percentile daily mean wind speed Low